DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Key causal models

-We consider estimation of average treatment effects when treatment effects are fully heterogeneous, i.e.~the response curves under control and treatment can be different nonparametric functions, and the treatment variable is binary, \(D\in \{0, 1\}\).
-We consider vectors \((Y, D, X)\) such that Since \(D\) is not additively separable, this model is more general than the partially linear model for the case of binary \(D\).
-A common target parameter of interest in this model is the average treatment effect (ATE),\footnote{Without unconfoundedness/conditional exogeneity, these quantities measure association, and could be referred to as average predictive effects (APE) and average predictive effect for the exposed (APEX).
-Inferential results for these objects would follow immediately from Theorem \ref{theorem1}.} Another common target parameter is the average treatment effect for the treated (ATTE), In business applications, the ATTE is often the main interest, as it captures the treatment effect for those who have been affected by the treatment.
+We consider estimation of average treatment effects when treatment effects are fully heterogeneous, i.e.,~the response curves under control and treatment can be different nonparametric functions, and the treatment variable is binary, \(D\in \{0, 1\}\).
+We consider vectors \((Y, D, X)\) such that

+Since \(D\) is not additively separable, this model is more general than the partially linear model for the case of binary \(D\).
+A common target parameter of interest in this model is the average treatment effect (ATE).

+Without unconfoundedness/conditional exogeneity, these quantities measure association, and could be referred to as average predictive effects (APE) and average predictive effect for the exposed (APEX).
+Inferential results for these objects would follow immediately from Theorem~\ref{theorem1}.

+Another common target parameter is the average treatment effect for the treated (ATTE) In business applications, the ATTE is often the main interest, as it captures the treatment effect for those who have been affected by the treatment.
 A difference of the ATTE from the ATE might arise if the characteristics of the treated individuals differ from those of the general population.

 The confounding factors \(X\) affect the policy variable via the propensity score \(m_0(X)\) and the outcome variable via the function \(g_0(X)\).
 Both of these functions are unknown and potentially complex, and we can employ ML methods to learn them.